lixingcong/my-gfwlist/README.md

 # Generate my gfwlist for dnsmasq

 I hate DNS spoofing.
-Here is a simple script to ouput the configuration for some domains which were poisoned.
+Here is a simple script to ouput the configuration for some domains which were polluted.

 ## Prerequisites

 Use a patched version [dnsmasq-regex](https://github.com/lixingcong/dnsmasq-regex) to get regex support.

-Make sure compile dnsmasq with these flags: ```regex(+ipset)```
+Make sure you had compiled dnsmasq with these flags: ```regex(+ipset)```

 ```
 $ dnsmasq -v